mateicristina/ProgWebJava/README.md

 **Description:** Refuse a match invitation.
 This will also change the tennis court from reserved to free

 **Response:** String "Message sent"

+## Testing
+To test the endpoints you can use Postman.
+The collection is saved here: https://www.getpostman.com/collections/dfdaf7a19114d011cd85